spixx/docs/base.md

 ## Information ##
-Base install aims to be a complete, secure and slimlined Operating System that uses a well-known Linux distrobution as the foundation.
+Base install aims to be a complete, secure and slimlined Operating System that uses a well-known Linux distribution as the foundation.
 CentOS 6.X fullfills all the demands and is also widely used due to those facts, but to further develop the concept some changes has been made.
 To support newer and a more wide range of packages CentOS 7.X is also used with the same